iterative/PyDrive2/docs/filelist.rst

 Create `GoogleDriveFileList`_ instance with `parameters of Files.list()`_ as ``dict``.
 Call `GetList()`_ and you will get all files that matches your query as a list of `GoogleDriveFile`_.
-The syntax and possible option of the query ('q') parameter can be found in `search for files` Google documentation.
+The syntax and possible option of the query ``q`` parameter can be found in `search for files` Google documentation.

 .. code-block:: python